JDDG: Journal der Deutschen Dermatologischen Gesellschaft

 All figures must be supplied electronically (JPEG, TIFF, EPS) and must be numbered.

-Page 1: Title, authors with first names, name of institute or clinic, short title (55 characters at most) in English and German, corresponding author with postal address, phone and fax numbers and email address.
+Page 1: Title, authors with first names, name of institute or clinic, short title (55 characters at most) in the language of the manuscript (i.e. either English or German), corresponding author with postal address, phone and fax numbers and email address.

 Structured abstract: For Original Articles, the summary must have four sections: background and objectives, patients and methods, results, and conclusions.